 One of the first steps in the process is for the lender to file a complaint.
 In order to answer the complaint, you (and your attorney) will need the following documents:

-- A copy of the mortgage and note from your lender
+- A copy of any mortgage loans and a note from your real estate mortgage lender

 - A record of the mortgage payments you have made